+On the right hand side of the screen you find the Measure window.
 Choose the measurement Type Line.
 Set the two measurement points with two consecutive clicks.
-The result displays in the status field Distance.
-Click on Delete to clear the status field and start a new measurement
+The result is displayed in the status field Distance.
+Click on Delete to clear the status field and start a new measurement.